LaMonte Wade Jr Player Props: Giants vs. Tigers

 Tigers Pitching Rankings

-- The pitching staff for the Tigers has a collective 7.1 K/9, the second-worst in MLB.
+- The Tigers pitching staff is 28th in MLB with a collective 7.3 strikeouts per nine innings.

-- The Tigers have the 29th-ranked team ERA across all MLB pitching staffs (5.97).
+- The Tigers have the 29th-ranked team ERA across all league pitching staffs (5.88).

-- The Tigers surrender the second-most home runs in baseball (23 total, 1.8 per game).
+- The Tigers allow the second-most home runs in baseball (25 total, 1.8 per game).

-- Lorenzen takes the mound for his first start of the season for the Tigers.
+- Boyd (0-1) gets the start for the Tigers, his third of the season.

-- The 31-year-old right-hander started and threw six scoreless innings when he last appeared on Wednesday, Oct.
-5 against the Oakland Athletics.
+- His last time out was out of the bullpen on Saturday when the lefty threw 2/3 innings against the San Francisco Giants while allowing hits.

 © 2023 Data Skrive.
 All rights reserved.